Resolve Day 2: Rejoice

 The contemporaries of Daniel said to pray only to King Darius.
 We can ask earthly persons and powers for things and it may seem more productive that praying to God in heaven.
 Indeed, God delights in answering our prayers through other people.
 But while doctors may be thanked, and medications may be touted, we should only and always first seek and always praise our Heavenly Father God, who provided the doctors with knowledge and medications with healing elements.

 10 Now when Daniel knew that the writing was signed, he went home.
-And in his upper room, with his windows open toward
+And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom since early days.

-It is better to be with God in the Worst Place than without God in the Best Place.
+It is better to be with God in the worst place than without God in the best place.

-As I said at the beginning, the theme of this week is Resolve to Pray.
-David said we are to pray three times a day: Evening and morning and at noon I will pray, and cry aloud, And He shall hear my voice., Ps.
-55: 17.
-Elsewhere he says seven times, Seven times a day I praise You, Because of Your righteous judgments, Ps.
-119:164.
-Paul says in the New Testament we are to pray without ceasing (1 Thes.
-5:17 ).
+As we’ve said from the beginning, the theme of this week is Resolve to Pray.
+David wrote, “Evening and morning and at noon I will pray, and cry aloud, and He shall hear my voice.”
+(Psalm 55:17).
+Elsewhere he said, “Seven times a day I praise You, because of Your righteous judgments.”
+(Psalm 119:164).
+And Paul exhorts us in the New Testament: “Pray without ceasing.”
+(1 Thessalonians 5:17)

 Don’t stop praying.